Etruscan coinage: Silver

 An issue depicting a hippocamp with marks of value CC and C, tentatively attributed to Lucca, is on the same weight standard as the Populonia's second Metus series (20, 10 and 5 units), but the 10 units is expressed by two numerals of five (CC).

 Gold

 A spectacular gold series of high artistic merit probably from Volsini has marks of value 20 and 5.
 The unique Apollo-like head/majestic bull walking 20-unit piece is reminiscent of the bronze issues of the Latin colonies of Aesernia, Cales, Compultaria, Suessa Aurunca and Teanum in Campania dated to the mid-3rd century BC.
 The reverse running dog 5-unit coin is reminiscent of the Chiana Valley male head/dog running struck bronze of uncertain date in the 3rd century.
 This is an isolated series with a gold unit of approximately 0.225 grams, which places it before the main gold issue of Populonia with a gold unit of 0.056 grams issued in the earlier part of the 3rd century, and possibly related to the intervention of Rome at the time of the slave rebellion at Volsini in 265/4.

+Mints

+Cosa Volcentium

+Previously attributed to Compsa in Samnium, two types attributed to Cosa exist: a bronze ½ litra with the head of either Mars or Coza on the obverse, and the head of a horse on the reverse.
+They are similar in fabric to a Roman coin with the head of Minerva.
+Buttery uses the establishment of a Roman colony in Cosa in 273 BCE as grounds for a terminus post quem at this date.

+Eckhel originally misattributed the Koson stater to Cosa, but the attribution was later confirmed to be a site in Transylvania based on hoard evidence.

+Populonia

+The majority of coins produced in all of Etruria were silver issues minted in Populonia.
+Minting of these coins began in the 5th century BCE, in a Greek style but with Etruscan artistic influence.
+Starting in the 3rd century BCE, bronze and gold coins were also minted; gold coins date to the beginning of the 3rd century BCE in connection with major political and military events, while bronze coins date to the end of the 3rd century BCE.

+Coinage with value marks first appeared around 425 BCE, with gold coins in denominations of 50, 25, 12.5, 10, and silver coins in denominations of 20, 10, 5, 2.5, and 1.
+In the 3rd century BCE, bronze coinage was struck with denominations marked in unciae.